 Devil's Kettle Falls

 Devil's Kettle Falls on the Brule River is located in Judge C.R.
 Magney State Park in Minnesota just a few miles from the Canadian border.
 The river drops 800 feet over the course of eight miles.
 There are several waterfalls in that span, one of them being Devil's Kettle.

-About a mile and half to the north of Lake Superior there is a wide rock made of rhyolite sticking out in the middle and dividing the falls in half.
+About a mile and a half to the north of Lake Superior, there is a wide rock made of rhyolite sticking out in the middle and dividing the falls in half.
 The eastern side behaves exactly as one would expect.
 It flows on in the river to Lake Superior.

 The western side is a different story.
 At the bottom of that side of the falls is a giant hole called the Devil's Kettle.
 The water flows into the hole and no one knows where it comes out.
 The obvious explanation would be that it flows into the lake beneath the water level where it can't be seen, but that doesn't appear to be the case.